StreamDiffusionV2: A Streaming System for Dynamic and Interactive Video Generation: Experiments

-\paragraph{Performance-bound regime.} To isolate algorithmic scaling, we evaluate the \emph{theoretical} latency of sequence parallelism and pipeline parallelism with communication removed (Fig.~\ref{fig: theor_cost}).
+To isolate algorithmic scaling, we evaluate the \emph{theoretical} latency of sequence parallelism and pipeline parallelism with communication removed (Fig.~\ref{fig: theor_cost}).
 Our method, built on pipeline parallelism, attains a near-ideal acceleration by partitioning DiT blocks.

 In contrast, sequence parallelism shows clear gains only at high resolutions; at moderate and low resolutions, it shifts the workload into a memory-bound regime, yielding little to no latency reduction and underutilizing compute.

 \paragraph{Effectiveness of Stream Batch in the dual-pipeline scheduler.}

 Figure~\ref{fig: streambatch} demonstrates that \emph{Stream Batch} substantially improves throughput, especially as the number of denoising steps increases.
 More denoising steps create deeper in-flight pipelines, amplifying the benefit and delivering progressively larger throughput gains.